tlepple/k8-training-workshop/templates/template.code.md

 ---

 1.  **Verify**:
-   - Connect to the running container and check `/app/pim` to ensure the Git repository has been cloned or updated as expected.
+   - Connect to the running container and check this directory exists`/app/pim` to ensure the Git repository has been cloned or updated as expected.
 This container does not run like most docker containers, it is operating more like a linux VM.
 It will run continously until you shut it down.

   ```
 docker exec -it <YOUR NAMESPACE HERE>-aws-ad-auth bash